fqantonio/aqua/PROCEDURE.md

 - Put the throtle in the middle position;
 - Check if the telemetry radio transmiter has its green led on;
 - Conecting MP to the pixhwack (upper button on the right of the MP screen): wait until the parameters are uploaded;
+- CHECK the CH 5 if the navigation lights turn on;

 ## ARM
 - Check safety messages: if everything is ok you should see the message "DISARMED";
 - Check voltage level: above 14 V;
+- Batery above 60%;
+- EKF and Vibe white;
+- GPS: 3D Fix;
 - Check SAT > = 6;
 - Check HDOP <2,5;
-- Put the boat in the water: if needed use a roap for safety: tie up the boat at the pier
+- Put the boat in the water: if needed use a roap for safety: tie up the boat at the pier;
+- Move the boat and see of the compass reacts on the screen;
 - Everything ready to arm the AQUA?
-  - check list:  Security check: no other boats, people or obstacles around AQUA?
+  - check list:  Security check: no other boats, people or obstacles around AQUA ot in the MP waypoints?
   - No warning signals; leds normal;
 - At MP push the ARM/DISARM button: down left window;
 - After arming check if the RGB led on the pixwack is BLUE;
   IMPORTANT: put the throttle in the midle for the motors to now run, because they are lubricated by water
-- Close the starboard yellow by rotating it;
+- Close the starboard yellow by rotating it: main RGB led light BLUE;

 ## RUN
 - Untie AQUA